day8/re-frame/docs/on-dynamics.md

     >
     > -- Joe Armstrong, creator of the Erlang programming language

-    To understand a function that grabs a banana, you must **also** understand all the runtime dynamics associated with changes in banana.
+    To understand a function that grabs a banana, you must **also** understand the entire dynamics associated with changes in the jungle.
 You must reason globally, not locally.
 Which is often difficult.

 ## Declarative